evergreen-innovations/dlc-documentation/docs/_theory/05_response.md

 The extreme value analysis is performed to align with the {{site.doc-name}} Section 7.3 specifications, using a 3-hour sea state as the short-term period.

+See [comparison of methods for estimating short-term extreme response of wave energy converters](https://ieeexplore.ieee.org/document/7401878) for more information.

 ## Statistical Method

 The method selected uses the same univariate distributions as described in [Statistics]({{site.url}}/theory/stats#univariate-methods).

 ### Peaks Over Threshold